BFM Times

 Now You’re Serious About AI: Books That Actually Teach You How It Works

-1. Artificial Intelligence: A Modern Approach, The Bible of AI
+1. Artificial Intelligence: A Modern Approach

 This book isn’t an uncomplicated read.
 It is well-organized, comprehensive, and considered one of the best AI books ever written.